kdeldycke/kevin-deldycke-blog/content/posts/ultimate-guide-lotus-notes-mail-migration.md

   ](http://kevin.deldycke.com/2010/08/maildir-deduplication-script-python/) I
   wrote.
 It will help you clean-up your Maildir folder.

-  22. That's it !
+  22. That's it!
 You now have a standard Maildir of your Lotus Notes mails, located in your user home directory (`~/Maildir`):

 ![](/uploads/2010/maildir-containing-lotus-notes-mails.png)